youngklee/ZenPackers/zenpack_release.rst

   Do not cut-and-paste from the HTML of this document.
 The HTML contains control characters that will corrupt your git commands!
+  Instead you can use the source from github at git@github.com:zenoss/ZenPackers.git

 3rd Party Software Approval
 ================================